yeyuhanyyh/yyh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Yuhan Ye(<font face=STKaiti>叶宇涵</font>).
 I am an undergraduate at School of Mathematical Sciences, Peking University.
+I have a broad interest in optimization and the theory of computation.
+I am particularly focused on exploring continuous and discrete optimization techniques in operations research, machine learning, statistical estimation, and theoretical computer science.

+From a methodological perspective, my current research involves:

+(1) Developing optimization models and computational methods for decision-making under uncertainty.

+(2) Variational analysis for stochastic nonsmooth and nonconvex optimization.

+(3) Using machine learning methods to solve combinatorial optimization problems.

+(4) Submodular optimization and continuous extensions for combinatorial optimization.

 ## 🔥 News